 She entered eternity on Jan.
 31, 1975.
 They are buried in Fairview Cemetery.

 Son Harold Leroy DeLong (1915-2002) was born on Sept.
 5, 1915 in Shawnee.
-An apparent lifelong bachelor, he worked for the postal service prior to his World War II service as a private first class in the U.S. Air Force.
+A lifelong bachelor, he worked for the postal service prior to his World War II service as a private first class in the U.S. Air Force.
 Upon his return, he rejoined the post office, and worked there until his retirement in January 1974.
-He belonged to the Elks Club and American Legion in Shawnee.
+He loved to golf and belonged to the Elks Club and American Legion in Shawnee.
 He passed away on Nov.
 16, 2002, at the age of 87.
 Burial was in Fairview Cemetery, with an obituary published in the Shawnee News Star.

 Son James E. DeLong (1923-2010) was born on May 16, 1923 in Shawnee.
 During World War II, he joined the U.S. Navy and in 1943-1944 saw two tours of South Pacific duty.
 After the war, he returned home and obtained employment helping to construct power lines to fuel the nation's growing need for electricity in more rural areas.
 One of his assignments as a lineman took him to Montana and to the town of Eureka.
 While there, he met and fell for Helen Shenefelt (1928-2007), daughter of Francis Miles and Eva (Baillargion) Shenefelt.
 They were married in 1951 and produced four children -- Virginia Renee Randall, Thomas DeLong, Dennis DeLong and Kevin DeLong.
 Over the years, James' work caused them to move throughout the West, with an estimated 230 different postal addresses.
 An avid golfer, he was a member of the Meadow Lake Country Club and worked there as greens-keeper.
 Later, when in his 80s, he coached the golf team of Eureka High School.

 Son Dale Elmer DeLong (1929-2012) was born on Nov.
 24, 1929 in Shawnee.
 He served in the U.S. Army during the Korean War era.
 Later, he returned home and received his bachelor's degree from Texas A&M University.
 Said the Houston Chronicle, "Most of his career was spent as an oil and gas executive, and he owned the patents to many inventions used in the field.
 He had a wicked sense of humor and was the first to laugh at a good joke, particularly an Aggie joke."
-In about 1955, at the age of 26, he married Mary Lou Snell, and they remained together for 57 years.
+On Dec.
+18, 1955, at the age of 26, he married Mary Lou Snell (Aug.
+28, 1928- ? ).
+Their wedding was held in Lafayette, LA.
+The couple remained together for 57 years.
 Their three daughters were Laurie Kane, Janis Horvath and Rebecca Aydelotte.
 The DeLongs lived in Houston, TX.
 Dale died at the age of 82 on Sept.
 12, 2012, with his wife and daughters at bedside.
 An obituary was published in the Chronicle, and a private memorial service was held at Texas A&M's Aggie Field of Honor.

 ~ Daughter Ella Iona (McCollough) Downs ~